-American Becomes 1st Person To Swim English Channel Four Times Without Stopping
+American Becomes 1st Person To Swim English Channel 4 Times Without Stopping

 "I'm really just pretty numb," she said.
 "There was a lot of people on the beach to meet me and wish me well and it was really nice of them, but I feel just mostly stunned."

-She also told the BBC she planned to sleep the remainder of the day, adding: "I'm pretty tired right now."
+She also told the BBC that she planned to sleep the remainder of the day, adding: "I'm pretty tired right now."

 Just a year ago, Thomas was completing treatment for breast cancer.
-In a Facebook post on Saturday, a day before starting her epic exploit, Thomas dedicated her swim to "all the Survivors our there."
+In a Facebook post on Saturday, a day before starting her epic exploit, Thomas dedicated her swim to "all the Survivors out there."

 "This is for those of us who have prayed for our lives, who have wondered with despair about what comes next, and have battled through pain and fear to overcome," she wrote.
 "This is for those of you just starting your cancer journey and those of you who are thriving with cancer kicked firmly into the past, and for everyone in between."